spxbhuhb/adaptive/doc/resource/readme.md

 * In the file dialog, navigate to and select the folder you want to add.
 * In the options dialog, ensure the "Create folder references" option is selected instead of "Create groups".
 This keeps the folder structure intact.
 * Click "Add".

+## Credit

+The resource subsystem is started from the code of the Compose resource plugin.
+Unfortunately, Compose resources is so closely tied with Compose that it is basically impossible to use them independently.
+Also, it generates a crazy amount of code which I don't like.
+Hence, I decided to rewrite it.